sebodoo/documentation-user/content/legal/terms/enterprise.rst

 Covered Versions of the Software.

-Both parties acknowledge that as specified in the license of the Software and in the :ref:`liability` section of this Agreement, Odoo SA cannot be held liable for Bugs in the Software or in Covered Extra Modules.
+Both parties acknowledge that as specified in the license of the Software and in the :ref:`liability` section of this Agreement, Odoo SA cannot be held liable for the consequences of the Bugs in the Software or in Covered Extra Modules.